 Calculated free testosterone below 0.225 nmol/L: Independent evidence supporting TRT, even if total testosterone appears borderline normal.

-Total testosterone above 12 nmol/L (346 ng/dL): TRT is rarely indicated unless free testosterone is significantly reduced, typically due to elevated SHBG.
+Total testosterone above 12 nmol/L (346 ng/dL): TRT is rarely indicated unless free testosterone is significantly reduced, typically due to elevated SHBG (sex hormone-binding globulin — a protein that carries testosterone in the blood).

 Why total testosterone alone isn't enough